Your browser version is no longer supported, so you may experience issues while using this site.

 You can find out more about the new Motor Accident Injuries scheme on the Motor Accident Injuries Commission website.
 More information about the benefits application process under the new scheme will be available from 1 February 2020, when the scheme is in operation.

-Paying for your CTP is simple in the ACT - since your CTP Insurance is attached to your registration, you just need to select AAMI as your preferred CTP insurer when making payment for your registration.
+Paying for your AAMI MAI Insurance is simple – since your MAI Insurance is attached to your registration, you need to select AAMI as your preferred MAI Insurer when making payment for your registration with Access Canberra.

-CTP Insurance is linked to the vehicle, not the owner.
-That means if you sell your vehicle the CTP will be transferred to the new owner, and if you buy one, it will be transferred to you.
+MAI Insurance is linked to the vehicle, not the owner.
+If you sell your vehicle, the MAI Insurance will be transferred to the new owner.
+Similarly, if you buy a vehicle, the MAI Insurance will be transferred to you.

 Just make sure that you advise Access Canberra.

-Since your CTP Insurance is connected to your registration, you’ll need to update your address, phone number, and other contact information with Access Canberra.
+Since your MAI Insurance is connected to your registration, you’ll need to update your address, phone number, and other contact information with Access Canberra.

-Cancelling your CTP Insurance means cancelling your vehicle’s registration, which you can choose to do at any time.
-Obviously after you’ve cancelled your registration, you won’t be allowed to drive your vehicle anymore.
+Cancelling your MAI Insurance means cancelling your vehicle’s registration, which you can choose to do at any time.
+Once you’ve cancelled your registration, you won’t be allowed to drive your vehicle anymore.

 You can lodge your request to cancel at your nearest Access Canberra Service Centre.